vakwetu/rca-mcp/CONTRIBUTING.md

 This project requires access to Gemini.

+### LLM Configuration

+The language model configuration can be controlled via environment variables:

+- **LLM_TEMPERATURE**: Controls the randomness/creativity of the model responses.
+Defaults to `0.5`.
+  - Lower values (0.0-0.3): More deterministic, focused responses
+  - Medium values (0.5-0.7): Balanced creativity and accuracy
+  - Higher values (0.8-2.0): More creative, diverse responses
+  - Example: `export LLM_TEMPERATURE=0.3` for more consistent results

 ### Opik Integration

 This project includes integration with [Opik](https://www.comet.com/docs/opik/) for tracing and observability of LLM interactions.
 Opik helps track and analyze the prompts and responses sent to language models during RCA analysis.